lucasjt93/Nutrilator/readme.md

 # Nutrilator

 ## Organize your meals to achieve your Macros!
 Track your macros and organize your meanplan with this Web app!
+The goal of this app is to help you with your calories intake/daily macros calculation to achieve a healthier lifestyle.

+### Macro calculator
 - Input your height, weight, age, activity level.
 - Select your diet.
-- ✨Magic ✨
 -  Your macros are calculated!

+### Food search
+- Search for any food you'd like in the awesome database provided by nutritionix api.
+- Add it to your log to track your daily macros intake.

+### Index
+-   View your macros and kcal intake and progress over time in the dashboard.
+-   Your macros, kcal and weight data displayed.

+### Food log
+- Display your historic food log.

 ## Tech

-This web-app is built in Flask and hosted in TBD
+This web-app is built in Flask and hosted in Heroku at https://nutrilator.herokuapp.com/.
+Try it!